wrench-project/wrench/doc/wrench_101.md

 enabled by default in WRENCH simulations.
 To enable it, pass the `--activate-energy` command line option to the simulator.
-See `examples/basic-examples/cloud-bag-of-tasks-energy` for an example simulator that makes use of this plugin  (and example platform description file that defines host power consumption profiles).
+See `examples/basic-examples/cloud-bag-of-tasks-energy` for an example simulator that makes use of this plugin  (and an example platform description file that defines host power consumption profiles).

 Another option altogether is to dump all simulation output to a JSON file.
 This is done with the `wrench::SimulationOutput::dump*JSON()` member functions.
 See the documentation of each member function to see the structure of the JSON output, in case you want to parse/process the JSON yourself.
-Alternately, you can run the installed `wrench-dashboard` tool, which provides interactive visualization/inspection of simulation output.
+Alternatively, you can run the installed `wrench-dashboard` tool, which provides interactive visualization/inspection of simulation output.

 # Available services #      {#wrench-101-simulator-services}